 Types of kites

 It is possible to define three main types of Chinese kites, based on the materials used for making them throughout history.
-Every kite was made of three parts: frame, gluing and decoration.
-Frame had to be light but strong enough, and it actually determined the shape of a kite.
-Chinese kites were usually made either of wood, paper or silk.
+Every kite was made of three parts: frame, gluing, and decoration.
+The frame had to be light but strong enough, and it actually determined the shape of a kite.
+Chinese kites were usually made either of wood, paper, or silk.

 Paper kites, so called zhu yuan, were developed much later.
 They appeared during the period of the Han dynasty (25 AD – 220 AD) because in that period paper became less expensive and commonly produced in China.
 Paper kites were used as an emergency sign, call for help.
 During the Second Sino-Japanese War, when Chinese capital Nanking was blocked, citizens of Nanking flown paper kites, asking for help.
 Today, paper kites can be seen in China and citizens appreciate them because they are considered part of Chinese tradition.

 Silk kites appeared in the period of the Tang dynasty that ruled from 618 AD to 907 AD.
 Silk kites were more delicate and they were not used for military purposes.
 Instead, they were used for entertainment, pleasure, and home decorating.
 Artisans started competing who will design the most beautiful silk kite, and kite making became a unique form of artistic expression.
 They were decorating kites with details in various colors, adding flowers and calligraphy letters.
 Actually, Chinese kites can be compared to the most beautiful forms of Chinese art, such as Chinese umbrellas and Chinese traditional masks.